firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/scooter_waterproofing_and_security.md

 ## Layered Theft & Compliance Tactics

 - **Build loud, cheap alarms.** Pair gyroscopes with 120 dB buzzers tied to ignition keys or BLE presence so tampering keeps the siren blaring until the scooter rests motionless.[^24]
+- **Wire BLE-powered relays correctly.** Feed the relay from the dashboard’s 5 V red/black leads, return the out pair to the dash, and avoid switching the high-current battery line directly.[^ble_relay]
 - **Mount motion sensors in the battery bag.** Couriers hide Arduino-driven buzzers inside Wildman cases so cutting the strap or unzipping the bag triggers instant noise without alerting thieves to the electronics location.[^1]
 - **Carry layered locks.** Quick errands get a compact Master Lock cable that stays smooth with graphite; long stops call for hardened chains plus GPS trackers taped into the loom.[^25][^26]
+- **Layer active deterrents.** Hide GPS trackers along the main harness, tuck motion alarms in the battery bag, keep hardened chains ready, and consider immobilisers that lock the front wheel until a fob reactivates the scooter.[^layered_deterrence]
+- **Treat Abus Granit-style chains as the baseline.** Even “unpickable” locks fall to cutters, so riders double up heavy chains or keep the scooter within sight despite the weight penalty.[^abus_granit_benchmark]
 - **Treat thin cables as token deterrents.** City riders report compact cable locks stop nothing.
   - start with ≥8 mm hardened chains for real security.[^27]
 - **Gig riders budget time for serious locks.** European couriers report food-delivery pay dipping from ≈€20/h toward “slavery” wages post-acquisitions, so they now stage 2–3 heavy chains and padlocks at regular stops to keep scooters secured between orders.[^28]